But many HR teams are already asking urgent questions under today’s law:

 Legal considerations for employers

 As employers in the hospitality industry, it is important to consider how your decisions may impact your employees and what measures you should take to adhere to the latest legislation updates.
-This includes employees being paid through PAYE so that the correct amount of tax and National Insurance is deducted from their wages.
-Zero-hour contracts are not legally defined within the law, so it is up to employers to make sure the employment requirements, rights and expectations of staff are communicated clearly.
+Key considerations include:

 Employee rights when terminating zero-hour contracts